ryanrosello-og/playwright-slack-report/README.md

 ### **slackOAuthToken**
 Instead of providing an environment variable `SLACK_BOT_USER_OAUTH_TOKEN` you can specify the token in the config in the `slackOAuthToken` field.
 ### **slackLogLevel** (default LogLevel.DEBUG)
 This option allows you to control slack client severity levels for log entries.
-It accepts a value from @slack/web-api `LogLevel` enum
+It accepts a value from @slack/web-api `LogLevel` enum:
+- ERROR
+- WARN
+- INFO
+- DEBUG

+Example: `slackLogLevel: "ERROR",` will only log errors to the console.
 ### **disableUnfurl** (default: true)
 Enable or disable unfurling of links in Slack messages.
 ### **showInThread** (default: false)